Frequently Asked Questions about our courses

 While it will stand you in good stead, the completion of an introductory/pre-clinical course cannot be a guarantee of you gaining a place on the next course in the pathway.
 All clinical courses require an interview, and our tutors ensure that they thoroughly assess an applicant’s professional and personal suitability for both taking on further training and offering therapy to others.
 In some cases, applicants may be advised to have further therapy themselves, or to complete advanced work discussion, and then are encouraged to apply the following year.
 Of course, many people are successful in progressing on to their chosen course, but it is important to note that acceptance on to one of our courses encompasses much more than fulfilling academic requirements.

 We appreciate the investment that prospective students make in applying to our courses.
-That is why we have a dedicated team on hand to help you...
+That is why we have a dedicated student recruitment team on...

 Education and training at the Tavistock and Portman is distinctive.
 We are one of very few providers in the UK that can offer education within an...